mithunshanbhag/mithunshanbhag.github.io/_posts/2025-02-28-my-dev-setup.md

 * [WinMerge](https://winmerge.org/): Useful for diffing directories and their nested contents.
 * [1Password](https://1password.com/): For managing passwords & keys.
 * [CloudFlare WARP](https://one.one.one.one/): DNS resolver and VPN service.
+* [DB Browser for SQLite](https://sqlitebrowser.org/): A nice GUI for SQLite DB management, queries.

 ## Misc services